willroberts/rogue-spear-2020/README.md

 ### Urban Operations

+Urban Ops is the only expansion which is not a standalone game.
+It has a shorter install process:

 1. Mount the Urban Operations CUE file and copy its contents to your drive.
 1. Modify `<DiscCopy>\Setup.exe` to use `Windows 98` compatibility mode, and run it.
 When setup completes, you can delete the copy of the disc contents from your hard drive.
 1. Install [Urban Operations Patch 2.52](https://www.moddb.com/games/tom-clancys-rainbow-six-rogue-spear/downloads/rogue-spear-urban-operations-252-us-patch)